DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 ---
 layout: post
 title: "What's the Fuss with Google's Accelerated Mobile Pages (AMP)?"
-description: "Learn about Google's AMP project and how to build a sample AMP page in this tutorial."
+description: "Learn about Google's Accelerated Mobile Pages project and how to build a sample AMP page in this tutorial."
 date: 2015-10-12 16:00
 author:
   name: Ryan Chenkie